 No-Deal Transitional Arrangements

-According to these proposals, in the event that the UK leaves the EU without a ratified withdrawal agreement on 29 March 2019, temporary, transitional arrangements will apply from 30 March 2019 until 31 December 2020, after which a new immigration regime will be implemented.
+According to these proposals, in the event that the UK leaves the EU without a ratified withdrawal agreement on 29 March 2019, temporary, transitional arrangements will apply from 30 March 2019 (or as soon as possible thereafter, subject to parliamentary approval) until 31 December 2020, after which a new immigration regime will be implemented.

 These arrangements would replace the transition provisions in the withdrawal agreement whereby EU citizens arriving in the UK before the end of 2020 will be able to apply for residence under the EU Settlement Scheme up until the end of June 2021.